Best Plagiarism Checkers Compared

 Usability

 The subscription comes with a language and style tool and offers a citation assistant that helps generate the missing citations.
-In addition, there is a 100,000 character limit for both the monthly plan ($30 per month) and the yearly plan ($12 per month).
+There is a 100,000 character limit per document uploaded.
+Additionally, there is a 150,000 total word limit per month for both the monthly ($30 per month) and the yearly plan ($12 per month).

 Trustworthiness